 How will this project solve this problem?

 We have developed an affordable solar energy technology that can be manufactured entirely in Lesotho and which is sized for use at rural health clinics and schools.
-Since 2006, we and partners in Lesotho have conducted field tests, worked with key stakeholders (Ministries of Health/Education, NGOs), and trained a staff capable of scaling solar manufacturing.
-Key workshop upgrades will streamline manufacturing and reduce costs, enabling increased service for unelectrified rural institutions.
+Since 2006, we and partners in Lesotho have planned with key stakeholders (Ministries of Health/Education, NGOs), trained a staff capable of scaling solar manufacturing, held training courses, built a new workshop, and conducted field tests.
+We are now putting together the puzzle pieces to ramp up to mini-grid installations!

 Potential Long Term Impact